matthew-a-thomas/mmm/README.md

 ## Deploying changes

-Github automatically deployes changes to the `master` branch according to this file:
+Github automatically deploys changes to the `master` branch according to this file:
 ```
 .github/workflows/deploy-workflow.yml
 ```